Louis XVI furniture: History

 Marie-Antoinette was a promoter of the new style even before she became queen.
-In 1770, after her marriage to the Dauphin Louis, she took over the apartments of the former queen, Marie Leczinska, who had died in 1768.
+In 1770, after her marriage to the Dauphin Louis, she took over the apartments of the former queen, Marie Leszczyńska, who had died in 1768.
 In 1779, she commissioned the architect Richard Mique to completely redo the Cabinet of the Queen.
 He covered the walls with white satin embroidered with flowers, arabesques and medallions.
 In 1783, she decided to renew the decor once again, this time with wood panels sculpted and painted white, decorated with gilded neoclassical frames and designs, including sphinxes and tripods, given lightness by bouquets of flowers.
 The fireplace, made of dark red stone, was ornamented with gilded bronze caryatides.
 The furniture for the room was made by Jean Henri Riesener and included a commode, a corner table and a secretary inlaid with cedar wood, amarante, and medallions of gilded bronze.
 It also included a sofa with a gilded frame placed in a niche surrounded by mirrors, and facing the window.
 This room, with its combination of comfort, intimacy and luxury, is among the most classic examples of Louis XVI style.
 It has been restored to its original appearance, while some of the original furniture is now in the Wallace Collection in London.

 Another notable influence to the style was the work of the British designer Robert Adam, particularly in the design of chairs, and in the use of mahogany wood, which was quickly adapted in France.